 Photo Courtesy of Beautiful Destinations

 Forge the river journeying across Hudson River Skywalk and Walkway Over the Hudson (pictured), or if a hike is more your style, wander into the woods.
 Harriman State Park is packed with 200 miles of trails, lakes, and reservoirs, and the 97-acre Croton Gorge Park is ideal for a fall picnic as you watch the dam waters tumble down rocks in spectacular fashion.
 The leaf-peeping paradise of Mohonk Preserve and its 8,000 acres of forests, fields, and streams is also a popular fall destination.
+Due to recent storm damage, parts of Harriman State Park are currently closed until further notice.
+Please call or check the website for updates.

 Nature and art collide at Storm King Art Center (pictured), Art Omi, and Opus 40, where monumental sculptures meet the sky and surrounding landscape creating a dramatic effect.
 The manicured Innisfree Garden also makes for a good spot of fall exploration and contemplation.